hugovangalen/zlib6502/README.md

 6502 inflate routine
 ====================

-This code is originally by Piotr Fusik.
+This code is originally by Piotr Fusik, see https://github.com/pfusik/zlib6502

 The license from the original source distribution is included below.

 License
 -------